amkimian/datahub_js/docs/DatasetApi.md

 var userId = "userId_example"; // String | The id of the user that this dataset is associated with

+var body = new MimirDataHubApi.DataSet(); // DataSet | DataSet object that defines the element

 var opts = {
-  'apiKey': "apiKey_example", // String | The user api key
+  'apiKey': "apiKey_example" // String | The user api key
-  'body': new MimirDataHubApi.DataSet() // DataSet | DataSet object that defines the element };
+};

 var callback = function(error, data, response) {